Explore the best of the Caucasus and Iran.

 Day 19: Esfahan [B,L,D]

-Today is another full day of sightseeing in wonderful Esfahan.
+Today, is another full day of sightseeing in wonderful Esfahan.
 Wander through the antique Friday Mosque; as it stands now is the result of continual construction, reconstruction, additions and renovations on the site from around 771 to the end of the twentieth century.
-Archaeological excavation has determined an Abbasid hypostyle mosque in place by the 10th century.
+Archaeological excavation has determined an Abbasid hypostyle mosque in place by the X Century.
 Buyid construction lined a façade around the courtyard and added two minarets that are the earliest example of the double minaret on record.
 Continue to the Naghsh-e-Jahan complex, the central focus of Esfahan.
 It is a Royal Square, 1674 feet by 540 feet and enclosed by double-storied arcades.
 The square drew merchants and ambassadors to the Safavid court for centuries.
 It’s unmatched in elegance and spaciousness anywhere in the world!
 It is seven times the size of the Piazza San Marco in Venice, and puts the grandeur of the surrounding palaces and mosques into appropriate proportions.
 On the north side is the entrance to the Royal Qaysariyeh Bazaar.
 On the east side is the Lotfollah Mosque.
 Constructed between 1603 and 1617, it served as a private chapel for the Imperial family.
-You’ll see exquisite 17th century Persian tile work on the domed ceiling.
+You’ll see exquisite XVII Century Persian tile work on the domed ceiling.
 On the west side is the Ali Qapu Palace.
 To the south is the Friday Mosque and Shah Mosque, dedicated to Shah Abbas the Great.
 To many it is considered to be the most beautiful mosque in the world.
 Overnight in Esfahan.

 Day 20: Esfahan [B,L,D]

 After breakfast, we start on our tour of Esfahan.
-We’ll begin with a visit to the beautiful Chehel Sotuni (forty pillars) Palace, with its exquisite collection of frescos and paintings on tile.
+We’ll begin with a visit to the beautiful Chehel Sotuni (forty pillars) Palace, with its exquisite collection of Fresco paintings on tile.
 The reflecting pool magnified the majesty of the ruler.
 Here Shah Abbas II welcomed dignitaries and ambassadors.
 Today you are the guests of honor!
 Next, we’ll begin with a walk across the historical bridge of Khaju, constructed by Shah Abbas II in 1650.
 It is essentially a bridge superimposed upon a dam, 436 feet long and supported by twenty-four stone arches.
 On the far side is the garden tomb of Arthur Upham Pope and his wife Phyllis Ackerman, Americans who were dedicated to the study of Persian art, history and culture.

 Continue to the Armenian Quarter to visit the richly decorated Vank Cathedral.
 Begun in 1606 at the time of arrival of Armenian immigrants to Isfahan, it was completed between 1655 and 1664 under the supervision of Arch-Bishop David, with the encouragement of the Savid rulers.
 It is the historic focal point of the Armenian Christian Church in Iran.
 The dome and walls have colorful paintings representing the story of Creation.
 Pause for lunch in the Armenian Quarter.